botto/wireguard_rest_api/README.md

   --env WIREGUARD_INTERFACE=wg1337 \
   --env WIREGUARD_ADMIN=user \
   --env WIREGUARD_ADMIN_PASS=pass \
-  --name wireguard_go_api \
+  --name wireguard_rest_api \
-  -it "registry.gitlab.com/gun1x/wireguard_go_api"
+  -it "registry.gitlab.com/gun1x/wireguard_rest_api"
 ```

 ## Running without docker

 The server can run without Docker, as long as it has the environment variables.
 Let me know if you consider you need better documnetation for this.

-The interface must be created before the server is started, as detailed in the [docker start.sh](https://gitlab.com/gun1x/wireguard_go_api/blob/master/start.sh), which is a good example of how to run the server, and should work on any distribution.
+The interface must be created before the server is started, as detailed in the [docker start.sh](https://gitlab.com/gun1x/wireguard_rest_api/blob/master/start.sh), which is a good example of how to run the server, and should work on any distribution.